Branches and Country Groups

 - Follow the gravel road for quite a distance till you come to a clearing and a wooden building right on the foreshore.

 - That’s the Flinders Yacht Club!
-We meet there every first and fifth Monday from February to December.
+We meet there every first, third and fifth Monday from February to December.

 Special interest groups also meet regularly - please contact us for current meeting places.